stiggio/export-data-example/README.md

 ### Requirements

-* A Stigg account with the data you with to export.
+* A Stigg account with the data you wish to export.

 ### Setup